Welcoming volunteers for our mental health projects in Yaoundé, Cameroon

 We can therefore discuss any activities together.

-We surely look for people that can help us with:
+We surely look for volunteers to:

 - Setting up campaigns to raise mental health awareness.